Economics (ECON)

 Equiv To: ECON 7720

-This course will cover topics in game theory.
+This course will cover topics in game theory and may include decision theory and other relevant areas.
 Static and dynamic games with complete or incomplete information will be studied.
 Topics such as market failure arising from asymmetric information, firm behavior in oligopolistic markets, auctions, signaling, free riding, externalities, and public goods will be discussed.
-Students may not hold credit for both ECON 7732 and the former ECON 7730.
+May not be held with ECON 7732 or the former ECON 7730.

 A review of the theoretical and empirical foundations of modern labour economics.